BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 #### Ok, cool.
 What do you mean by “attributes," though?

-Each effect component in a timeline file is broken down into several variables, or attributes, as well as the times that each component and attribute will trigger and end.
-Each type of effect component has a different set of possible attributes, although there are common attributes most if not all component types share.
-I'll be breaking down each type of effect component and their attributes in this section of the tutorial, with example code blocks explaining what each element of them means line by line.
+Each effect component in a timeline file is broken down into several variables, or attributes, which will tell the game how it should handle the effect when calling it in the game.
+These attributes include things like start and end times, the actors mentioned above, the sound effects/animations the game should be playing, and so on.

 Keep in mind that not every possible attribute for these components will be present every time!
 Which means some possible attributes the game can process may not be listed in this tutorial yet.
 If you find one I missed, please let me know!

 Also, some of the attributes I included in these explanations contradict each other, and will not be found in the same instance of that effects component.
-I've generally pointed it out when this happens, but a good rule of thumb will be to look at examples of the same type of effects component you're editing, to know what attributes are usually included in them, and which are not.
+I've generally pointed it out when this happens, but a good rule of thumb will be to look at examples of the same type of effect component you're editing, to know what attributes are usually included in them, and which are not.

 This section is likely going to be very long, but hopefully having explanations of what everything is makes it a bit less intimidating!
 These files can be a lot to look at, but the more you understand about them, the less daunting it'll be to edit them.